KshitizRajan7/Vrit-Frontend-Task1/README.md

+## Update (July 14, 2025)

+- Implemented all components as shown in one of the provided images, following the design specifications.
+- Added fade in and out animation for content using global CSS.

 ## Update (July 13, 2025)

 - Imported and used PNG images and GIFs from the provided `public/assets` and `public/gif` folders.